polyipseity/obsidian-show-hidden-files/README.md

 ## Usage

-- Enable the plugin.
-Now you can interact with dotfiles normally like other files.
+- Enable the plugin and restart Obsidian.

 ## Contributing